-How Our Recreational Tracking Program Works?
+How Does Our Recreational Tracking Program Work?

 The prerequisite to Recreational Tracking, a part of our dog training in Vancouver, is completing the Basic and Intermediate Dog Obedience Training levels.
 Afterward, your dog can start with the introductory training exercises to find lost articles first indoors and then outdoors.
 Later, other training exercises such as the dog following a track to find an article or quarry (person) are then introduced.